springernature/vpat/nature.md

 <td>
 The Nature.com website contains content that is rendered in a number of different, inconsistent designs, within the same collections of pages.
 Supplementary content, such as informational pages adjunct to journal and editorial content, is more likely to be affected.
 <br><br>
-We are in the process of transferring all content from the older designs to the design currently used across the majority of Nature.com; when this process is complete, all editorial, supplementary, and journal content will use a unified design style with consistent presentation and functionality.
-<br><br>
 Pages that deal with sensitive information (including payment pages and "my account" pages) have an intentionally stripped-down design.
 The presentation of each of these sets of pages is internally consistent, and the tasks performed are unlike those performed elsewhere on the site.
 </td>
 </tr>